bevyengine/bevy/crates/bevy_reflect/README.md

     value: "Hello".to_string(),
 });

-// This means we no longer have direct access to MyType or it methods.
+// This means we no longer have direct access to MyType or its methods.
 We can only call Reflect methods on reflect_value.
 // What if we want to call `do_thing` on our type?
-We could downcast using reflect_value.get::<MyType>(), but what if we
+We could downcast using reflect_value.downcast_ref::<MyType>(), but what if we
 // don't know the type at compile time?

 // Normally in rust we would be out of luck at this point.
 Lets use our new reflection powers to do something cool!